armory/docs/content/en/docs/spinnaker-install-admin-guides/upgrade-oss-to-armory.md

 ## Overview

-The Armory platform is installed with the Armory extended Halyard, very similarly to the way Open Source Spinnaker is installed with Open Source Halyard.
+The Armory platform is installed with the Armory-extended Halyard, very similarly to the way Open Source Spinnaker is installed with Open Source Halyard.
 These are the key differences:

-* Armory extended Halyard installs Armory's Enterprise distribution of Spinnaker; Open Source Halyard installs Open Source Spinnaker.
+* Armory-extended Halyard installs Armory's Enterprise distribution of Spinnaker; Open Source Halyard installs Open Source Spinnaker.
 * Armory versions are one major version ahead of Open Source.
 For example, Armory 2.18.x maps to Open Source Spinnaker 1.18.x.
 * Armory has an extra subcommand block `hal armory` (mapping to an `armory` block in your `.hal/config`), which controls Armory-specific features.